Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 ## Streaming Responses

 To use streaming responses, enable the `stream` feature (enabled by default).
+The May 2025 extensions include enhanced streaming with new event types.

 ```rust
 use futures::StreamExt;